Barrow Hill Roundhouse: Preservation

-After closure, the building was heavily vandalised.
-After lobbying of the local council, the building was Grade II listed by the Department of the Environment in February 1991.
-Following negotiations with the British Railways Property Board, Chesterfield Borough Council became the new owner of the shed and nearby yard on 20 December 1996.
+The building was heavily vandalised after its closure.
+Following lobbying of the local council, the building was Grade II listed by the Department of the Environment in February 1991.
+After negotiations with the British Railways Property Board, Chesterfield Borough Council became the new owner of the shed and nearby yard on 20 December 1996.

 The council subsequently granted a recurring maintenance lease to the Barrow Hill Engine Shed Society, which secured and refurbished the site, including renewal of the original 1870 roundhouse glass roof, except for one section.
-Funding was provided by the borough council, Derbyshire County Council, the Transport Trust, North Derbyshire Training and Enterprise Council, the European Regional Development Fund and the Government SRB fund.
+Funding was provided by Derbyshire County Council, the Transport Trust, North Derbyshire Training and Enterprise Council, the European Regional Development Fund and the Government SRB fund.
 The site reopened to the public in July 1998.

-Today, still retaining its connection to the UK national rail network through Network Rail, it is home to many preserved British railway locomotives.
+Today, still retaining its connection to the UK National Rail network through Network Rail, it is home to many preserved British railway locomotives.
 The Harry Needle Railroad Company also stores and maintains a number of operational lease locomotives on site.
-As well as the main roundhouse building, Barrow Hill is also home to the former Pinxton Signal box.
+As well as the main roundhouse building, Barrow Hill is also home to the former Pinxton signal box.
 Relocated after closure, it has since been refurbished and fitted out as per a typical day in its last year of use for Network Rail.